MyPureCloud/developer-center-blog/source/2021-09-03-transferring-calls-to-external-using-byoc/index.md

   * Number Plan Name: New Number Plan with E164
   * Match Type: E.164 Number List
   * Numbers: +19999990001 to +19999990001
-  * Classification (type a new name and type enter - it will create a new classification category) - ex: E164ToExternalDevice
+  * Classification (type a new name and type enter - it will create a new classification category) - e.g. E164ToExternalDevice

 ![Site step 03](Site03.png)